-Does this frame work i equire Communication achievement above the minimum SASW requirement?
-YES

-If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

+For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.

-Does this framework require Application of Number achievement above the minimum SASW requirement?
-YES \Box NO \Box If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Inclusion of Digital Literacy (ICT) Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.
+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

 Is Digital Literacy a requirement in this framework?
-YES \square NO \square
+YES \Box NO \Box

-UCAS points for this pathway:

-N/A

-Employee rights and responsibilities

-Please note that for Apprenticeship starts from 14/10/2016 onwards ERR is no longer a mandato requirement in all frameworks.
+Please note that for Apprenticeship starts from 14/10/2016 onwards ERR is no longer a mandatory requirement in all frameworks.

-However, it may still be included in some frameworks and where it is not explicitly stated that ERF is not a requirement then confirmation of an Apprentice's ERR achievement will still remain a requirement for Apprenticeship certification purposes.
+However, it may still be included in some frameworks and where it is not explicitly stated that ERR is not a requirement then confirmation of an Apprentice's ERR achievement will still remain a requirement for Apprenticeship certification purposes.

-Is ERR a requirement for this framework?
-YES \square NO \square

-Delivery and assessment

-N/A